UCMercedACM/Chapter-Website/README.md

 [Yarn Classic](https://classic.yarnpkg.com/en/docs/install)
 Run "npm i" then "npm start" (You will need your own Firebase Key, if you need the main key contact Sal#1867 or nayr#8772 on discord)

-## New to coding?:
+## New to coding?
 If you don’t have much experience with JavaScript (which we will use for the backend) you can look into working on front end (which is easier to learn) the front-end is in the languages html and css so you can first start by learning html and css and to learn these 2 languages I’d recommend watching this video: https://youtu.be/mU6anWqZJcc

-# Committing/Running the development server for beginners
+## Committing/Running the development server for beginners
 ### Questions?
 Contact Sal#1867 or nayr#8772 on discord
 * Fork the this repository
 (If you're not planning on committing to the repository you can just clone the main repo and skip first the next step (including this one))